 Mean score of companies in the Forestry and Logging industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Sumitomo Forestry reported total greenhouse gas emissions of approximately 9,782,000,000 kg CO2e, with emissions distributed across all three scopes: Scope 1 at about 335,673,000 kg CO2e, Scope 2 also at approximately 335,673,000 kg CO2e, and Scope 3 at around 9,110,654,000 kg CO2e.
+In 2023, Sumitomo Forestry reported total carbon emissions of approximately 9,782,000,000 kg CO2e, with emissions distributed across all three scopes: Scope 1 at 335,673,000 kg CO2e, Scope 2 also at 335,673,000 kg CO2e, and Scope 3 at 335,673,000 kg CO2e.
 The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by 2050.
-In the near term, Sumitomo Forestry has committed to reducing absolute Scope 1 and Scope 2 emissions by 42% by 2030, using 2021 as the base year.
+For near-term targets, Sumitomo Forestry commits to reducing absolute Scope 1 and Scope 2 GHG emissions by 42% by 2030 from a 2021 base year.
 Additionally, it aims to cut Scope 3 emissions from purchased goods and services and the use of sold products by 51.6% per square metre of houses sold within the same timeframe.
-Furthermore, the company has pledged to eliminate deforestation linked to its primary commodities by December 31, 2025.
-Long-term targets include a 90% reduction in absolute Scope 1 and Scope 2 emissions by 2050 and a 97% reduction in Scope 3 emissions per square metre of houses sold by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainable practices in the homebuilding sector.
+The company also pledges to eliminate deforestation linked to its primary commodities by December 31, 2025.
+Long-term, Sumitomo Forestry targets a 90% reduction in absolute Scope 1 and Scope 2 emissions by 2050 from the 2021 base year, alongside a 97% reduction in Scope 3 emissions per square metre of houses sold.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect the company's dedication to sustainable practices in the homebuilding sector.

 Access structured emissions data, company-specific emission factors, and source documents